porres/pd-else/README.md

 --------------------------------------------------------------------------

-**"EL Locus Solus"** is run by Alexandre Torres Porres, who organizes cultural events/concerts and teaches computer music courses; website: http://alexandre-torres.wixsite.com/el-locus-solus
+**"EL Locus Solus"** is run by me, Alexandre Torres Porres, and is a thing that organizes cultural events/concerts and music technology courses; website: http://alexandre-torres.wixsite.com/el-locus-solus

 EL Locus Solus offers a computer music tutorial with examples in Pure Data for its courses.
 These are in portuguese as of yet, with plans for english translation and formatting into a book.
 There are over 350 examples for now and they were designed to work with Pd Extended 0.42-5, making extensive use of the existing objects available in Pd Extended's libraries.

-Even though extended has quite a large set of external libraries and objects, at some point there was the need of something "else".
-Thus, this library emerged and EL Locus Solus is now not only offering computer music examples, but also the "ELSE" library, with extra objects for its didactic material and courses.
+Even though Pd Extended's libraries form a large set of external objects, at some point there was the need of something "else".
+Thus, this library emerged with the goal of provind extra objects.
 ELSE also started by stealing some ideas and stuff from SuperCollider, such as most of the chaotic generators UGENs.

-But what started as a new library to include missing functionalities in the Pd Ecossystem (Pd Extended mostly) now also grew to encompass functionalities found in other Pd objects/libraries in Pd Extended, but with a different design and more functionalities, in order to remove many dependencies of the didactic material from these old and abandoned libraries.
+But what started as a new library to include missing functionalities in the Pd Ecossystem (libraries from Pd Extended mostly) has now grown to encompass functionalities found in other Pd objects/libraries in Pd Extended, but with a different design and more functionalities, in order to remove many dependencies of the didactic material from these libraries.
+The reasons behind this is to rely on as little libraries as possible and also to get rid of many projects that are now long gone abandoned.

-Hence, ELSE is now a place to put any other object I find necessary for my didactic material and work with Pd that is not already in cyclone, another library repository found in Porres' github (https://github.com/porres/pd-cyclone).
+The goal of ELSE also outgrew the didactic material and includes now objects not necessarily depicted in the computer music examples.
+In fact, the didactic material has become quite obsolete with so much new objects on the table that it'll need a complete rewrite.
+Moreover, even basic elements from Pd Vanilla are being redesigned into new objects.

+I'm also involved in maintaining Cyclone, a legacy library for Pd (see: https://github.com/porres/pd-cyclone).
+But ELSE is now in the process of superseding even cyclone, at least for the purposes of my didactic material.

+Hence, ELSE is now a coming to be a quite big library, and keeps growing and growing, and it will take a while to stabilize.
+We can say then it's still in an early stage of development, that's why it's still in Beta stage, where drastic changes may occur and backwards compatibility is not guaranteed until a final release.

 --------------------------------------------------------------------------